BigPackie/manatal-challenge-vue/README.md

 **This application's purpose is to showcase my skills in Vue and other related technologies**

+Type ***wrong*** into the search bar to trigger an unauthorized API call and display an error message.

 We have to use [https://newsapi.org/](https://newsapi.org/) to fetch news, but it seems we are limited to 3 queries with specific query parameters.